ryantd42/NY-Legislative-Git/2023/S3505B-2023/bill.md

- COUNTIES  IN  THE  CITY  OF NEW YORK, TO HOLD ELECTIONS IN EVEN-NUMBERED YEARS FOR ANY POSITION OF A COUNTY  ELECTED  OFFICIAL,  OTHER  THAN  THE OFFICE  OF SHERIFF, COUNTY CLERK, DISTRICT ATTORNEY, FAMILY COURT JUDGE, COUNTY COURT JUDGE, SURROGATE COURT JUDGE, OR ANY COUNTY OFFICES WITH  A THREE-YEAR TERM PRIOR TO JANUARY FIRST, TWO THOUSAND TWENTY-FIVE.
+ COUNTIES  IN  THE  CITY  OF NEW YORK, TO HOLD ELECTIONS IN EVEN-NUMBERED YEARS FOR ANY POSITION OF A COUNTY  ELECTED  OFFICIAL,  OTHER  THAN  THE OFFICE  OF SHERIFF, COUNTY CLERK, DISTRICT ATTORNEY, FAMILY COURT JUDGE,
- S. 3505--A  3
+ S. 3505--B  3

+ COUNTY COURT JUDGE, SURROGATE COURT JUDGE, OR ANY COUNTY OFFICES WITH  A THREE-YEAR TERM PRIOR TO JANUARY FIRST, TWO THOUSAND TWENTY-FIVE.
   §  5.
-Notwithstanding  any provision of any general, special or local law, charter, code, ordinance, resolution, rule  or  regulation  to  the contrary,  a  county elected official, or town elected official, subject to the requirements of sections one, two, three, or four  of  this  act, elected  and  serving  their  term  as of January 1, 2025 shall complete their full term as established in local law.
+Notwithstanding  any provision of any general, special or local law, charter, code, ordinance, resolution, rule  or  regulation  to  the contrary,  a  county elected official, or town elected official, subject to the requirements of sections one, two, three, or four  of  this  act, elected  and  serving  their  term  as of January 1, 2025 shall complete their full term as established by law.
 Provided, however, that  if  the completion  of  such full term results in the need for an election in an odd-numbered year after January 1, 2025, the  county  or  town  official elected  at  such election shall have their term expire as if such offi- cial were elected at the previous general election held in an  even-num- bered year.
 Provided, further, that such term shall not be applicable to any general, special, or local law pertaining to term limits.
 Nothing in this  act shall prohibit a county, town, or any village subject to arti- cle seventeen of the village law, from enacting a local law to alter  or permit alteration of an official's term limit.
   §  6.
 Severability.
 If  any provision of this act is held invalid or ineffective in whole or in part or inapplicable to any person  or  situ- ation, such invalidity or holding shall not affect, impair or invalidate other  provisions  or  applications of this act that can be given effect without the invalid provision or application, and all  other  provisions thereof  shall  nevertheless  be  separately and fully effective, and to this end the provisions of this act are declared to be severable.
   § 7.
 This act shall take effect  immediately;  provided  however  that sections  one, two, three and four of this act shall take effect January 1, 2025.